- Chronic lymphocytic leukaemia (CLL)

-CLL develops when the body makes too many abnormal white blood cells.
-Because they live too long or multiply too quickly, there will be large numbers circulating in the blood.
+Because leukaemia cells live too long or multiply too quickly, large numbers of them circulate in the blood.
 They crowd out normal white blood cells and, because they don’t fight infection, they increase the risk of infection.

-As leukaemia progresses, the bone marrow fills with leukaemia cells and there is less room for healthy red cells and platelets to be produced.
-This may cause various health problems, such as anaemia (from too few red cells) or bleeding or bruising (from thrombocytopenia, too few platelets).
+As leukaemia progresses, the bone marrow fills with leukaemia cells and there is less room for healthy red cells and platelets.
+This may cause various health problems, such as tiredness, dizziness, bleeding problems and bruising.

 - Who gets CLL